shalomb/shalomb/_layouts/about.md

 About Me
 ========

-I do cloud infrastructures --- I make them work, work right, work well, work cheap --- in that order!
+I do cloud infrastructures — making them work, work right, work well, work cheap — in that order!

-This section is a kind of a professional one-pager (for a 6-pager, see my [CV](#contact){.nav-link-inline}) and perhaps a little about what drives me as an engineer.
+This page here is a bit of a professional one-pager (for a 6-pager, see my [CV](#contact){.nav-link-inline} .. and no I don't work for Amazon).

+Perhaps a little about what drives me as an engineer.

 - Production Engineering — SRE/CRE, (Sys|Infra)Ops, Automation, Problem Management
+- Cloud Engineering — Private/Public Cloud IaaS/PaaS design, IaC, Workload Migrations
+- Systems Development — UNIX/Linux, Python, Golang, Shell, Windows Core, PowerShell
 - DevOps — CI/CD + CT, Build & Release Engineering, Dev(Sec|Test)Ops, QA/QE
-- Cloud Engineering — Private/Public Cloud IaaS/PaaS design, IaC, Workload Migrations
 - Ecosystems — Platforms, Bespoke Services, APIs & Integrations, Tooling

-I've held various roles in my career -- in web-development, ICT, QA, systems engineering, cloud.
+I've  worked in various technology settings over 17 years -- in  content & web development, SOHO infrastrcture & networking, QA automation, systems admin & engineering, DevOps/SRE,  cloud infra.

-I started out in web development in the early 00's but turned to systems after becoming interested in other forces that make infrastructure work
---- networking, virtualization & elastic capacity,
-self-service models, service oriented architectures, distributed & self-healing systems, consistency vs availability tradeoffs, etc were all enablers but the combined utility of these eluded all but the biggest companies in the pre-cloud era.
+After university the first time, I tried my hand at programming but the appeal of web development didn't take my fancy.
+I was more interested in the backends and the things behind the scenes that make things work --- networking,  virtualization  &  elastic capacity, self-service  models, service oriented architectures,  distributed & antifragile systems,  etc. These didn't have the modern labels we assign them today but being business enablers,  their combined  utility  eluded  all but  the  biggest companies  in the  pre-cloud era.
 Seeing cloud  providers now  package-up and commoditise these  to the extent  that players in  every field are  by default cloud-native is  testament to a  universal need for  dependable infrastructure not just as a  consumable but a platform.
 Yet cloud  platforms offer more than just a  means to offload complexity  to the provider, their  adoption shapes a [necessary antifragility](https://www.sciencedirect.com/science/article/pii/S1877050914007017/pdf?md5=579fbbe1aa1f4e10e7ad57bc2d5535e9&pid=1-s2.0-S1877050914007017-main.pdf) for consumers --- engineering systems with this agency at the core, for continuous improvement, is my main professional interest.